TRUTH RECOVERY STRATEGY: Mother and Baby Institutions and Magdalene Laundries in Northern Ireland

 The Project Brief is available to view Here – Truth Recovery Design Project Brief > Truth Recovery Strategy.

-Over the coming months, sessions will be held with survivors and their relatives (in groups or individually, in writing or verbally, whichever is preferred) to identify their priorities in order to design the form of investigation / inquiry that they consider will meet their needs and expectations.
+For a number of months, sessions will be held with survivors and their relatives (in groups or individually, in writing or verbally, whichever is preferred) to identify their priorities in order to design the form of investigation / inquiry that they consider will meet their needs and expectations.
 All listening sessions will be confidential – in other words, they will not be open to members of the public other than survivors and their relatives.
 The Panel has been tasked with making recommendations that will be made public; however, no individual’s personal information will be included in the Panel’s report and recommendations.